basith-ahmed/basith-ahmed/README.md

 * **Field:** Full-Stack Web Development, Machine Learning Models for Trading.

 **Why is that guy always in his laptop?**
-* Full-Stack projects and sophisticated trading algorithms.
+* Building full-stack projects and trading models and algorithms.
 Explore my work: [Portfolio](https://github.com/Basith-Ahmed)

 **Beyond Coding:**
 * When not developing, I like to read, draw and listen to Arctic Monkeys.